cunninghamp/Get-MailboxReport.ps1/README.md

 Generates a report with the mailbox statisitcs for all mailbox users on ex2010-mb1, and uses the custom file name of ex2010-mb1.csv

 ## More Information
-http://exchangeserverpro.com/powershell-script-create-mailbox-size-report-exchange-server-2010
+A detailed explanation of this script and a demonstration video are available at: http://exchangeserverpro.com/powershell-script-create-mailbox-size-report-exchange-server-2010

 ## Credits